Yiren Zheng

 • Department of Asian Societies, Cultures, and Languages

-I explore insights latent in premodern Chinese literature from the third to the seventeenth centuries on unconventional means of communication that involves a human or human-like vocal apparatus but decenters speech and human agency.
-My current book project, Voices Going Awry in Premodern China, examines voices that create surprising connections among the human vocal apparatus, the body, and language (including whistling, talking birds, and a type of sonically mimetic storytelling called kouji) as they are portrayed in stories, biographies, poetry, commentary, and records of reportage.
-These accounts offer creative responses to questions that still matter to us today: What does it mean to have a human voice?
+I explore literary representations of human and human-like voices where language becomes less central or less stable in premodern Chinese literature from the third to the seventeenth centuries, including stories, biographies, poetry, commentary, and records of reportage.
+My current book manuscript, Voices Going Awry in Premodern China, examines the nonlinguistic sound art known as xiao 嘯 (whistling), bird speech, and a type of sonically mimetic storytelling called kouji 口技 (vocal virtuosity), among other types of voices that create surprising connections among the human vocal apparatus, the body, and language.
+I show that these literary texts offer creative responses to the following questions: What does it mean to have a human voice?
 How can a human vocal apparatus enable a meaningful communication when words fall short?
-As premodern Chinese literary authors and media theorists paid close attention to such voices that are out of place (disembodied, misaligned with host bodies, etc.), they produced a theory of the human voice that prioritizes the nonsensical and the noisy as well as resonance between the human and the nonhuman.
-I am also working on a project that examines how premodern Chinese poets explore what modern thinkers call "the unconscious" in dream-inspired writing.
-A comparatist at heart, I am invested in exploring ideas latent in premodern Chinese literary sources that can contribute to theoretical discussions in current sound, voice, and media studies even though these fields often prioritize media practices within Euro-American contexts.
-I also write short fiction about various types of out-of-place-ness.
+As premodern Chinese literary authors and sound theorists reflected on the tension between sound and language by closely observing these voices, they produced a theory of the human voice that revises the modern understanding of the voice as the foundation of individual human subjectivity.
+I show that the human voice is a synthetic entity created by resonance between human sources of self-expression and nonhuman sounds.
+I am also working on a group of premodern Chinese dream-inspired writing to consider connections and disconnect between writing and consciousness.
+A comparatist at heart, I am invested in exploring ideas in premodern Chinese literature that can contribute to theoretical discussions in contemporary sound and media studies even though these fields often prioritize Euro-American contexts.
+I am also a writer of short fiction.

 Contact